Analysis of chaos and regularity in the open Dicke model: SPECTRAL ANALYSIS AND QUANTUM CHAOS IN OPEN QUANTUM SYSTEMS

-The generic results from isolated quantum systems, where the eigenvalues of integrable quantum systems are uncorrelated (Poisson distribution) and those of non-integrable ones show level repulsion (Wigner-Dyson surmise), can be extended to open quantum systems.
+The generic results from isolated quantum systems, where the eigenvalues of integrable quantum systems are uncorrelated (Poisson distribution) and those of nonintegrable ones show level repulsion (Wigner-Dyson surmise), have an analogy in open quantum systems.
 In open quantum systems, the sets of eigenvalues of integrable systems (2D Poisson distribution) are uncorrelated in the complex plane showing a flat (delocalized) distribution.
-On the other hand, the sets of eigenvalues of non-integrable systems (GinUE distribution) shows level repulsion, which manifests itself with a suppression of the distribution at the origin and small angles~\cite{Sa2020}.
+However, the sets of eigenvalues of nonintegrable systems (GinUE distribution) shows cubic level repulsion, which manifests itself with a suppression of the distribution at the origin and small angles~\cite{Sa2020}.

 The expectation values of $r_{k}=|Z_{k}|$ and $\cos(\theta_{k})=\text{Re}(Z_{k})/r_{k}$ can be computed using the marginal distributions from each distribution 2DP and GinUE.
 The following results are obtained $\langle r_{k}\rangle_{\text{X}} = 2/3, 0.74$ and $-\langle \cos(\theta_{k})\rangle_{\text{X}} = 0, 0.24$ with X=2DP,GinUE; which can be used as a benchmark to validate numerical results.